Alioun/yt-playlist-tools/README.md

 # yt-playlist-tools

-Adds a few small playlist tools without using the Youtube Data API.
+Adds a few small playlist tools.

 - Automatically add the current video to one or multiple playlists
-- Custom Shortcut to add the current video to the Watch Later playlist
+- Set a required watch percentage before it gets added
+- Optional toasts for extension actions

 Get it here:
 https://addons.mozilla.org/en-US/firefox/addon/youtube-playlist-tools/